 Getaway comes with three default menus: Header, Footer and Category Filters.
 You will find detailed information on how to configure these menus in our Site Builder Navigation Guide.
 Since category filters don't come in all themes, we might as well have a look at them here too.
 You can edit your category filters through the Navigation menu in your Site Builder left sidebar.

 This enables you to narrow down the search on your inventory page by selecting one or more categories to include.
-Items from categories that are not selected will be filtered out from the search results.
+Items or products from categories that are not selected will be filtered out from the search results.

 Steps to Add Additional Categories:

 1. Click on the edit link to open the category filter edit window.

 2. Click + Add Item to Category Filter Navigation.